 The Clean Republic Hill Topper is a simple geared front hub motor kit that has the lower cost lead acid battery option as well as a lithium ion battery options (more $$).
 Here is my review of the most economical Clean Republic Hill Topper kit.

-This kit comes with a 250 watt geared front hub motor and a lead acid battery.
+The Currie Electro-Drive kit comes with a 250 watt geared front hub motor and a lithium battery.

 E-Bike Kit offers both front and rear geared or direct drive motor options as well as lead acid or lithium ion batteries.
 These kits also offer twist grip or thumb throttles and brake lever switches that stop the electric assist.
 Here is my review of the most economical E-Bike Kit with a 350 watt geared front hub motor and a lead acid battery.